-When large-scale outages are expected for an extended time, additional hotline numbers may be established as an additional layer of contact for managed, critical facilities and municipal customers.
-After an event occurs and electrical outages are reported, the LCS team members run reports, throughout each day, to identify all affected Critical Facilities.
-As shown in Figure 12.5, the SAS Key Customer Outages (Critical Facility and Major Account Customers) Report provides an area overview and details, down to the individual account and street location, for coded accounts.
-Users can filter the report to focus on a specific geographic area or a particular segment of critical customers.
+When large-scale outages are projected to last more than two days on the storm strategy call, additional hotline numbers may be established by the Escalation Manager as an additional layer of contact for managed, critical facilities and municipal customers.
+After an event occurs and electrical outages are reported, the assigned Major Accounts Support lead run reports, throughout each day, to identify, track and monitor all affected Critical Facilities.
+As shown in Figure 14.5, the SAS "Key Customer Outages Report" for Critical Facility and Major Account Customers, provides an area overview and details, down to the individual account and street location, for coded accounts.
+Major Accounts Consultants can filter the report to focus on a specific geographic area or their particular segment of critical customers.

-The outage reports allow the Major Account consultants to quickly identify affected facilities, assess their level of damage, determine the ETR from information in the system, reach out to customers to discuss the status, and share all available information about the restoration process.
-In addition, these Key Customer Outages (Critical Facility and Major Account Customers) Reports are run by the Planning Section to report to DPS at scheduled updates, typically four times a day.
+The outage reports allow the Major Account Consultants to quickly identify affected facilities, assess their level of damage, determine the ETR from information in the system, reach out to customers to discuss the status, and share all available information about the restoration process.
+In addition, these "Key Customer Outage Reports" are also run by the Planning Section Situation Status Lead to report Critical Facility outages to DPS at scheduled updates, typically four times a day.

-When a critical facility location is identified through OMS, Major Account Consultants will often reach out to the designated point of contact for the facility to assist in mitigation of the outage, and to advocate for restoration prioritization if necessary, based on available damage assessments, service crews and local conditions.
-Major Account Consultants, Call Center representatives, and supplemental LCS staff are available to provide assistance 24/7, during an emergency until all customers are restored.
+Two-way communication is maintained throughout the event by call, text and email between the managed and critical facility customers and their assigned Major Account Consultant or BCA.
+When a critical facility outage location is identified through OMS, their communication with the designated point of contact for the facility can assist in mitigation of the outage, by providing status updates, adding details to an outage ticket, and advocating for restoration prioritization if necessary, based on available damage assessments, service crews and local conditions.
+Major Account Consultants, with the help of Call Center representatives, and supplemental LCS staff when activated for a large event, are available to provide assistance 24/7, until all customers are restored.

-Figure 12.5 - SAS Key Customer Outages (Critical Facility and Major Account Customers) Report Sample
+Figure 14.5 - SAS Key Customer Outages (Critical Facility and Major Account Customers) Report Sample

-The LCS team members send annual notifications, by e-mail, to accounts with critical facilities.
+The Major Accounts Consultants send annual notifications, by e-mail, to accounts with critical facilities.
 The notification will outline the key points used to assess critical facilities and set expectations and recommendations for action, across each level.
-Figure 12.6 shows a summary of the types of actions suggested to customers to assist them in planning.
+Figure 14.6 shows a summary of the types of actions suggested to customers to assist them in planning.